Battle for the Planet of the Credential Providers

 Conclusions:

-One thing is for sure, you need MFA on your Windows 10 device.
-Requiring WHfB is a perfect start but only requiring a PIN is not very safe if you ask me.
-When you are using WHfB please set up multiple unlock factors.
+One thing is for sure, you need MFA when logging into your Windows device.
+Requiring WHfB is a perfect start but only requiring a PIN is maybe to best solution.
+In my opinion, going passwordless and using the Authenticator App to log in is the best thing you can do!

-2 thoughts on “Battle for the Planet of the Credential Providers
+3 thoughts on “Battle for the Planet of the Web Sign-in Provider

 1. Nice article, thanks.